The Ashes: 1972 to 1987

 The 1972 series finished 2–2, with England under Illingworth retaining the Ashes.

 In the 1974–75 series, with the England team breaking up and their best batsman Geoff Boycott refusing to play, Australian pace bowlers Jeff Thomson and Dennis Lillee wreaked havoc.
 A 4–1 result was a fair reflection as England were left shell shocked.
 England then lost the 1975 series 0–1, but at least restored some pride under new captain Tony Greig.

 Australia won the 1977 Centenary Test which was not an Ashes contest, but then a storm broke as Kerry Packer announced his intention to form World Series Cricket.
 WSC affected all Test-playing nations but it weakened Australia especially as the bulk of its players had signed up with Packer; the Australian Cricket Board (ACB) would not select WSC-contracted players and an almost completely new Test team had to be formed.
 WSC came after an era during which the duopoly of Australian and English dominance dissipated; the Ashes had long been seen as a cricket world championship but the rise of the West Indies in the late 1970s challenged that view.
 The West Indies would go on to record resounding Test series wins over Australia and England and dominated world cricket until the 1990s.

 With Greig having joined WSC, England appointed Mike Brearley as its captain and he enjoyed great success against Australia.
 Largely assisted by the return of Boycott, Brearley's men won the 1977 series 3–0 and then completed an overwhelming 5–1 series win against an Australian side missing its WSC players in 1978–79.
 Allan Border made his Test debut for Australia in 1978–79.

+(The following year, the WSC split ended, and Australia invited both England and West Indies to play series of Tests in Australia - Australia played alternating matches against the other teams.
+The England part of the series was, in fact, won by Australia 3-0: however, this series was not considered to be for the Ashes.
+Firstly, because of its somewhat ad-hoc hastily arranged nature: secondly because it was a short series, and a split one at that thanks to alternating between the Aus/England and Aus/Windies series: thirdly because the last true Ashes series had been held the previous year in Australia, and it was now England's turn to host them.
+Thus, both teams agreed before the series that the Ashes would not be considered at stake on this occasion - which proved fortunate for England, who would otherwise have lost them.)